EvanDeBakker/MiniJava/README.md

 5. In ``Typecheck.java``, ``Node root = new MinijavaParser(System.in).Goal()``
   should build up a syntax tree from standard input
 6. The remaining task is to implement vistors to perform type checking.
   The root will accept two different vistors and finish type checking.
-According to the book, the type-checking process consists of two phases
+According to the book, the type checking process consists of two phases
   1. build symbol table
   2. type check the statements and expressions

-  At least two visitors are required.
+  So, at least two visitors are required.
 One will build up symbol table and the other one will do type checking with the help of symbol table.

 ### Details
-* ``BuildSymboltable.java`` will build up symbot table and check type rules related to declation at the meantime.
+* ``BuildSymboltable.java`` will build up symbol table and check type rules related to declation at the meantime.
 * ``TypeCheckingVisitor.java`` will first check acyclic and overloading first using the symbol table.
 Then, it will start traversing the tree and check statements and expressions.

 ### Usage